-Japan has avoided providing direct aid to the Palestinians since the Islamic Hamas militant group came to power in March 2006.
-Palestinian President Mahmoud Abbas fired that government after Hamas took over Gaza by force in mid-June and replaced it with a Cabinet of moderates.
+Japan has avoided providing direct aid to the Palestinians since the Hamas came to power in March 2006.
+PA Chairman Mahmoud Abbas fired that government after Hamas took over Gaza by force in mid-June and replaced it with a Cabinet of moderates.